harkishanpansuriya/Flutter_Interview_Questions/questions.md

     - Application Programming Interface.

 4. Diff between the Package and plugin in Flutter?

-   **Package in Flutter:**
-    - It's like a gift box with reusable code.
-A package is a collection of Dart files containing code that can be easily shared and reused across different Flutter projects.

-   **Plugin in Flutter:**
-    - Think of it as a power-up module for your Flutter app.
-A plugin is a specialized package that connects your Flutter app to platform-specific features or external services, like accessing the camera, GPS, or file system.

-   **When to use a package:**
-    - You need to add new features and functionality to your Flutter app.
-    - You want to make your code more modular and organized.
-    - You want to reuse code across multiple Flutter apps.

-   **When to use a plugin:**
+    - A `plugin` is a special kind of package that involves native `Kotlin`/`Java`(for Android) or `swift`/`Objective-C`(for iOS) code.
+    - A package contains only dart code.

-    - You need to interact with the underlying platform.
+   You need a plugin when you need to communicate with native OS.
-    - You want to use a native platform API or service in your Flutter app.
-    - You want to access a device's hardware or sensors.

-   **Examples:**
-    - If you want to add a state management library to your Flutter app, you would use a package like Provider or BLoC.
-    - If you want to use the camera in your Flutter app, you would use the camera plugin.
-    - If you want to access the device's file system in your Flutter app, you would use the file system plugin.
+   Some examples of packages and plugins are as follow:

+   Package:

+    - `http`: A package that provides an easy-to-use API for making HTTP requests from a Flutter app.

+    - `shared_preferences`: A package that provides a simple way to store and retrieve key-value pairs in persistent storage.

+    - `intl`: A package that provides internationalization and localization support for Flutter apps.

+   Plugin:

+    - `camera`: A plugin that provides access to the device's camera and allows taking pictures and recording videos.
+    - `firebase_messaging`: A plugin that allows Flutter apps to receive and handle push notifications using Firebase Cloud Messaging.
+    - `google_maps_flutter`: A plugin that provides a Flutter widget for displaying interactive maps using the Google Maps API.

+   From the examples it should be clear why plugin require native code.

-5. Dart is known for its "Ahead of Time" (AOT) and "Just in Time" (JIT) compilation.
+6. Dart is known for its "Ahead of Time" (AOT) and "Just in Time" (JIT) compilation.
 Can you explain the differences between these two compilation modes and when each is typically used in Dart development?